AndreySosnovyy/flutter_pin_code/README.md

 Skip Pin configuration requires duration in which potentially there will be no need to enter pin code.

 Take attention that you as a developer must handle it manually by checking `canSkipPinCodeNow` getter.
 Controller can only automatically handle skips in while Requesting Again if you set `forcedForRequestAgain` to false (true by default) in configuration.

 ### Testing

+If previously you have set pin and maybe event biometrics you can test them using async methods `testPinCode` and `testBiometrics`.
+They return `true` if test was successful and `false` in any other case.
+You may also want to check if testing is available at the moment.
+It is possible by checking via `canTestPinCode` method or other getters from `PinCodeController` class.

 ### Reacting to events (stream)